0xSpaceShard/starknet-devnet/README.md

 ### State archive mode

-With state archive capacity set to `full` devnet will store full state history.
+With state archive capacity set to `full`, Devnet will store full state history.
 The default mode is `none`, where no old states are stored.

 ```
 cargo run -- --state-archive-capacity CAPACITY